-LifeSci Investments, LLC, our sponsor, has committed to purchase from us an aggregate of 2,075,000 warrants, or "private warrants," at \$0.40 per private warrant for a total purchase price of \$830,000, with each warrant exercisable for one share of common stock at an exercise price of \$11.50 per share.
+LifeSci Holdings LLC, an entity affiliated with three of our directors, has committed to purchase from us an aggregate of 1,170,000 warrants, or "private warrants," at \$0.50 per private warrant for a total purchase price of \$585,000, and Rosedale Park, LLC, an entity affiliated with one of our directors, has committed to purchase from us an aggregate of 830,000 private warrants at \$0.50 per private warrant for a total purchase price of \$415,000.
+Each private warrant is exercisable for one (1) share of common stock at an exercise price of \$11.50 per share.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
-Of the \$830,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$450,000 will be used for working capital.
+Of the \$1,000,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$620,000 will be used for working capital.

-On March 1, 2019, our sponsor purchased 1,437,500 shares, which we refer to herein as "founder shares" or "insider shares," for an aggregate purchase price of \$25,000.
-The founder shares include an aggregate of up to 187,500 shares that are subject to forfeiture to the extent that the underwriters' overallotment option is not exercised in full or in part.
+On March 1, 2019, LifeSci Investments, LLC, our sponsor, purchased 1,437,500 shares, which we refer to herein as "founder shares" or "insider shares," for an aggregate purchase price of \$25,000.
+The founder shares include an aggregate of up to 187,500 shares that are subject to forfeiture to the extent that the underwriters' over-allotment option is not exercised in full or in part.

 There is presently no public market for our units, common stock, or warrants.
-We intend to apply to have our units listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "LSAC" on or promptly after the date of this prospectus.
+We intend to apply to have our units listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "LSACU" on or promptly after the date of this prospectus.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.
 Once the securities comprising the units begin separate trading as described in this prospectus, the shares of common stock and warrants will be traded on Nasdaq under the symbols "LSAC" and "LSACW," respectively.
 We cannot assure you that our securities will continue to be listed on Nasdaq after this offering.